-This time I was a bit more subtle with my map pimping and decoupaged the inside of my Ikea lampshade and not outside.
-Therefore you get a hint of map, so when you look up at these ceiling lamps instead of a boring white inside you now see a cool map.
+This time I was a bit more subtle with my map pimping.
+I decoupaged the inside of my Ikea lampshade and not outside.
+So you get a hint of the map when you look up at the ceiling lamp.
+Instead of a boring white inside, you now see a cool map.

-In fact I loved this Ikea lamp hack so much I did it not just once but twice and may do it again soon !
+I loved this Ikea lamp hack so much I did it not just once but twice and may do it again soon !
 (There are a lot of ceiling lamps in my home).

 What you need for you Ikea Lamp Hack